-Payables (trade not insurance) relate to balances owed to other group companies in respect of salaries and other services recharged to the Company; no estimation methods, adjustments for future value or valuation judgments are required for these balances.
+Payables comprise: £14.7m of balances owed to other group companies in respect of salaries and other services recharged to the Company, £12.5m relating to other taxes and social security, £4m relating to other creditors and £1.7m relating to accruals and deferred income.
+No estimation methods, adjustments for future value or valuation judgements are required for these balances.